 If you are looking for all-inclusive accommodation, that is in the immediate waterfront area.
 The views come at a price.
 The manicured gardens and the walkways that also permit cyclists are pleasant places to spend a little time.

-Best places to stay in Panama City in Marbella:
+Best places to stay in Panama City in Marbella for first-timers:

 luxury ($$$): Hilton Panama centraly located close to Canal Museum of Panama, Presidential Palace, Metropolitan National Park, and Ancon Hill, this 5-star hotel offers modern guest rooms with flat-screen TV, air conditioning, as well as private bathrooms and free toiletries